AABL-Lab/IROS2022_CAIR/README.md

     a.
 The three parameters starting with "num_" can only be taken in by an integer number or else an error will appear.
  2. A graph will be generated at the end of the program once it runs.

+### Github

+This code may be found at: https://github.com/Igloogloo/CAPS-Continuous-Action-Policy-Shaping